 Research Management (RS): e.g., research ethics, research grants and contracts administration, research with controlled goods and technology.

-Administration (AD): e.g., general correspondence and subject files, organizational charts, strategic planning, administrative committees and faculty councils, legal records such as contracts, legal opinions, and intellectual property records, policies and procedures and risk management
+Administration (AD): e.g., general correspondence and subject files, organizational charts, strategic planning, administrative committees, legal records, policies, procedures, and risk management.

-Campus Services (CS): e.g., non-academic services to students and other members of the university community, athletics and recreation, parking, and retail services.
+Campus Services (CS): e.g., non-academic services to the university community, athletics and recreation, parking, and retail services.